nilesh14k/Image-Caption-Generation/README.md

-Image To Text/ Caption Genration
+Image-To-Text / Caption Generation
-# image-caption-genration
+# image-caption-generation
-This project can generate captions of a image using resnet50.
+This project can generate captions of an image using resnet50.

 DATA:
 You can find the data by visiting these links: